Learning & Studying

 You can improve your conversational skills through informal conversation exchanges in several of our branch libraries.
 Check the Library Events' listing for details.

+We have an excellent selection of online research and reference tools to suit all age groups: from primary school to university; from early years to lifelong learning.
 You can choose from over 400 unique online learning courses through your library membership including:

 - Music lessons from Grammy Award-winning musicians.